-All new machinery deployed within the European Union must, by law, comply with the relevant EU supply directives, generally enacted in the UK by specific regulations - for example, the Supply of Machinery (Safety) Regulations.
+All new machinery deployed within the European Union must, by law, comply with the relevant EU supply directives, generally enacted in the UK by specific regulations - for example, the Air Safety Regulations.
 A new technology is certified compliant when the manufacturer or a similarly responsible party issues a Declaration of Conformity.
-This takes place on completion of a rigorous assessment process, in which the participant must show that all obligations have been met.
+This takes place upon completion of a rigorous assessment process, in which the participant must show that all obligations have been met.
 These obligations include: